jeffpar/lonedissent/README.md

 Welcome to Lone Dissent
 =======================

-This is a lonely work-in-progress.
+This is a work-in-progress.
 A few data files have been created so far:

 - [courts.json](data/courts.json)
 - [decisions.json](data/decisions.json)